cboltt/cbolton.net/README.md

 ### Current Browser Tab Count
 While I may not update my personal projects all the time, I still want to convey that I'm a busy person :joy:.
 I've been know to run up a large number of Chrome tabs when I'm in the thick of working a project (my rough high-score is about 70).
 By showcasing how many browser tabs I have open, I hope people get how busy I might be at a given moment.
 See Appendix 2 for more information about how I got my tab count.

-**wishlist**: The ability to automatically update the browser count instead of doing it on page load and maybe some nice animation to go along with it.
+**wishlist:** The ability to automatically update the browser count instead of doing it on page load and maybe some nice animation to go along with it.

 ### Linting
 In the past, I haven't really paid attention to linting on personal projects.
 For this site, I wanted to incorporate linting in the build process and in my IDE (I use Atom).
 Luckily Create React App came with some sensible defaults that just work!

-**wishlist** Load some more opinionated eslint modules (like AirBnB's), to better hone my coding style.
+**wishlist:** Load some more opinionated eslint modules (like AirBnB's), to better hone my coding style.

 ### Testing
 _Feature coming soon!_